Herbal Approaches To Modulating iNOS, IL-6, TNFA, COX-2, and IL-10

 Using Food Chemistry To Modulate Key Inflammatory and Immune Genes

-Potent Herbal iNOS Inhibitors[1]
+Potent iNOS Inhibitors[1]

 Rosemary